Simar710/EduGraph/README.md

-# Intro and Set Up
+# Intro and Set Up on local and on AWS.
 ### Have a look at other branches as well for progressive development of the project.
 The branches are named as sprint1, sprint2,...
 There were 9 sprints.
 All the sprints have their particular tasks and description.
 The main branch have changes from sprint 9 only.
 ### Project: EduGraph